Meraj-Ali/Correlation-Analysis-Dashboard/README.md

 streamlit run app.py
 navigate to http://localhost:8501 in your browser.

-#🗂️ Project Structure
+## 🗂️ Project Structure
 correlation-analysis-dashboard/
 │
-├── app.py                # Main Streamlit app
+├── app.py
-├── requirements.txt      # Required Python packages
+├── requirements.txt
-└── README.md             # Project description
+└── README.md

-##🤝 Contributing
+## 🤝 Contributing
 Pull requests are welcome!
 If you have suggestions for improvements, feel free to open an issue or a PR.

-##📄 License
+## 📄 License
 This project is licensed under the MIT License.